-Kona coffee is an extremely popular type of coffee that has risen in popularity in recent times.
+Kona coffee is an extremely popular type of coffee that has recently risen in popularity.

-In this article, article we’re going to look at what makes Kona coffee special and why is Kona coffee so expensive.
+In this article, we’re going to look at what makes Kona coffee special and why Kona coffee is so expensive.

 But before we do that, what is Kona coffee exactly?